Mat 6:10 Thy kingdom come. Thy will be done in earth, as it is in heaven.

 The word translated as "thy kingdom" can be the region, the reign, the castle or the authority of a ruler.
 Though it is the subject of the verb, in the Greek, it follows it, meaning it is less important.
 In English, our word "kingship" comes closest to the bread of this idea since it encompasses the realm, the power, and the reign of a king.

 The Greek word translated as "come" means primarily to "start" and "to set out".
 It referring to movement, it means both "to go" on a journey and "to arrive" at a place.
-It doesn't imply a direction as "come" implies most toward the speaker and "go" implies moving away from the speaker.
-It certainly doesn't have the meaning of "come into being" which seems to be the implication of the KJV "come" translation.
-The word that specifically means "come into being" in Greek begins the next phrase.
+It is in the form of a 3rd person command, which is usually translated as "let...start" but it more accurately translated as "it must start".
+The word that specifically means "come into being" in Greek begins the next phrase, not this one.

 When not meaning "to begin" or "start", this word it is often best translated of "makes its way" or "being underway" in English so that it doesn't imply a direction.
 During Christ's life, "start" seems to be most appropriate, but today perhaps "is underway" is best.